Renting a vacation condo in Waikiki. What to look for.

 Unfortunately the whole situation of renting a condo from thousands of miles away can easily be abused and while no procedure is completely foolproof, there are certain precautions that you can take to minimize the possibility of becoming a victim of fraud, here are some "red flags" to look for.

+a- Membership.
 Make sure that the person or company renting you the condo is a member of an established organization such as the Better Business Bureau and/or the Hawaii Visitors Bureau

 Membership in any of these organizations is very inexpensive so anyone can easily afford to be a member, if they are not, that should be a "red flag".